intermine/im-docs/docs/support/upgrade.rst

 Hikari
 ~~~~~~~~~~~~~~~~~~~~~~

 We've added a new fancy connection pool, you should see a performance increase.
 However you do have to change the Postgres setting `maxConnections`.
-See HikariDocs for details.
+See :doc:`/get-started/hikaricp` for details.

 BioSEG
 ~~~~~~~~~~~~~~~~~~~~~~